trustmaster/trustmaster.github.io.src/content/post/fbp_case.md

  - Business applications
  - Web services

 Although in the latter FBP practitioners either give up to implementing conventional software patterns on top of FBP, or go against the common thread of how clean software is built and reinvent all the fundamental principles on their own.
+Worth noticing nevertheless, that [originally FBP was applied](http://www.jpaulmorrison.com/fbp/history.html) to transactional Banking software where it was used rather successfully for a good sequence of years.

 ## Problems it solves